pippinlee/space2vec-website/_posts/2018-17-01-space-2-vec-begins.markdown

 #### Our Initial Research

-Although we had initial ideas of problems to tackle, such as using some new techniques from the academic world to "cluster the entire goddamn universe", we knew we had to be practical––after all, one of our guiding principles at Deeplearni.ng is to be functionally driven.
+Although we had initial ideas of problems to tackle, such as using some new techniques from the academic world to "cluster the entire goddamn universe", we knew we had to be practical.
 This forced us to approach our research with a question:

 **Can we find a _real, annoying_ problem in the astronomy community where we can help by applying modern machine learning techniques?**